Debian/dput-ng/docs/reference/hookinstall.rst

     running checksum: verify checksums before uploading
     running suite-mismatch: check the target distribution for common errors running arno: Blow up if Arno's maintaining this package.
-    Arno's not alowed to Upload.
+    Arno's not allowed to Upload.
     $ echo $?
     1